Who We Are & Our History

 • and: Establishment of a strict Breeder-queen Selection Criteria:

-Hygienic Behavior – minimum of 95% removal of killed brood in 24 hours
+Hygienic Behavior – Minimum of 95% removal of killed brood in 24 hours

-Nosema Tolerance – demonstrate vigor with high exposure – untreated
+Nosema Tolerance: Demonstrate vigor with high exposure – untreated

-Gentleness – Able to work without gloves.
+Gentleness: Quiet on the comb – able to work without gloves.

-Excellent Honey Producers – forage at cooler temperatures
+Excellent Honey Producers: Forage at cooler temperatures

-Hoarding Behavior – heavy pollen collectors
+Hoarding Behavior: Heavy pollen collectors

 Longevity